 How to Integrate the TextBox with Other UserForm Elements

-• We have a textbox where we can enter the name, student ID, and date of birth.
-After entering them, we can also select the department of the students in the combo box.
+- We have a textbox where we can enter the name, student ID, and date of birth.
+We can also select the department of the students in the combo box.
 After that, we can use the option button to choose the gender of the students.
-Finally, we will use the checkboxes to submit multiple subject choices.
+Finally, we can use the checkboxes to submit multiple subject choices.
 This way, we can combine the textboxes with the other elements of the UserForm.
-Moreover, we also had buttons to quit the user form, reset the inputs, and submit the results.
+We also have buttons to quit the user form, reset the inputs, and submit the results.

 Things to Remember